l0ve2cr3ate/frontend-example-docker/README.md

 # frontend-example-docker

-This project is created to help learn docker configurations for frontend projects.
+This project is created to help learn docker configurations for frontend projects

 # Prerequisites